Luka Modrić

-Luka Modrić (/hr/; born 9 September 1985) is a Croatian professional footballer who plays as a central midfielder for Serie A club AC Milan and captains the Croatia national team.
-He is widely regarded as one of the greatest midfielders of all time, and as the greatest Croatian player ever.
+Luka Modrić (/hr/; born 9 September 1985) is a Croatian professional footballer who plays as a central midfielder for club AC Milan and captains the Croatia national team.
+He is widely regarded as one of the greatest midfielders of all time and as the greatest Croatian footballer in history.
+With 34 major trophies, he is the most decorated Croatian player and ranks joint-third on all-time match appearances in international football.
+In addition, he is also one of a select number of players who have amassed over 1,100 career appearances (the first Croatian to achieve the feat, since the time matches are recorded).

-Modrić began his professional career with Croatian club Dinamo Zagreb in 2003 before he went on loan spells to Bosnian-Herzegovian side Zrinjski Mostar and Croatian side Inter Zaprešić.
-He made his debut for Dinamo in 2005 and his great performances earned him a move to Premier League club Tottenham Hotspur in 2008.
-He led Spurs to UEFA Champions League qualification in 2010, the club’s first qualification in almost 50 years.
-In the summer of 2012, Modrić joined Real Madrid for a £30 million transfer fee.
-In his second season, he won the 2013–14 Champions League title and was named in the squad of the season.
-After Zinedine Zidane took over Madrid in 2016, Modrić was a key member of Madrid’s three consecutive Champions League titles from 2015–16 to 2017–18, and was named into the squad of the season each time.
-In total, he won 28 major trophies at Madrid, including six UEFA Champions League titles, four La Liga titles, and two Copa del Rey titles, making him the most decorated footballer in the club's history.
-He left Real Madrid in July 2025, joining Serie A club AC Milan on a free transfer.
+Modrić began his career with Croatian club Dinamo Zagreb from 2003 to 2008 – intermittently on loan to Zrinjski Mostar and Inter Zaprešić – winning six domestic trophies.
+He moved to Tottenham Hotspur in 2008, leading them to UEFA Champions League qualification in 2010, the club's first qualification in almost 50 years.
+Modrić joined Real Madrid for a £30 million transfer fee in 2012.
+He won the 2013–14 Champions League title and was named in the squad of the season.
+Modrić was a key member of the team's three consecutive Champions League titles from 2015–16 to 2017–18, named to the squad of the season each time.
+In total, he won 28 major trophies with the club, including six UEFA Champions League titles, four La Liga titles, and two Copa del Rey titles, making him Real Madrid's all-time most decorated footballer.
+He joined AC Milan in 2025 on a free transfer.